JustusAdam/justusadam.github.io/_quick-facts/errors.md

 ---
 ---
-Found a typo?
-Spelling mistake or straight up false fact?
-Just submit a [pull request](//help.github.com/articles/using-pull-requests/) to the [repository](//github.com/JustusAdam/justusadam.github.io).
+If you appen to find a typo, spelling mistake or straight up false fact, you can just submit a [pull request](//help.github.com/articles/using-pull-requests/) to [the repository](//github.com/JustusAdam/justusadam.github.io) to get it fixed.